RobertCorey/uber-data-extractor/README.md

 ## How To Use

+You can install the extension with a single click from the Chrome Web Store: https://chrome.google.com/webstore/detail/uber-data-extractor/ckncaneeemafoonmpammikboiakeaggp

-To manually install in Chrome:
+Alternatively, if you'd like to manually install in Chrome:

 1. Download the unpackaged app in zip format, and extract the directory to your machine: https://github.com/ummjackson/uber-data-extractor/archive/chrome-extension.zip